markmoxon/elite-source-code-nes/README.md

 make
 ```

-will produce a file called `elite-pal.NES` in the `5-compiled-game-discs` folder that contains the PAL variant, which you can then load into an emulator, or into a real NES using a flash cart.
+will produce a file called `elite-pal.NES` in the `5-compiled-rom-images` folder that contains the PAL variant, which you can then load into an emulator, or into a real NES using a flash cart.

 ### Build options

-By default the build process will create a typical Elite game disc with a standard commander and verified binaries.
+By default the build process will create a typical Elite game ROM with a standard commander and verified binaries.
 There are various arguments you can pass to the build to change how it works.
 They are:

 * `variant=<name>` - Build the specified variant: